Passcode will be on the welcome card/letter in the house when you arrive.

 Please use wipes provided to clean the plate after each use.
 Wipe when slightly warm, but not hot.
 The wipes are non-toxic and it is safe to eat off the BBQ without washing it.
 Turn the gas bottle off after every use!

 Please put a bin liner in each wheelie bin before placing rubbish in.
 These are in the cupboard under the sink, but ask if you cannot find them.
 Ensure general waste is wrapped before placing it in the green top bin.
 Rinse recyclables before placing them in the yellow top bin.
-The green top bin is ony for tree cuttings, leaves and grass cuttings.
+The green top bin is only for tree cuttings, leaves and grass.
 Collection happens any time on Friday.
 Please place bins curbside, handles closest to the house Thursday evening.

 Towels and makeup

 Please use dark face washers to remove makeup rather than white towels.
 We’ll really appreciate you helping us with this as it can take a lot of effort to remove makeup stains.

 We provide magazines and DVDs.
 House B also has a few books to borrow.
 Please leave items for future guests to enjoy.

 Check the Fauna folder on the bookshelf for info about native birds and animals you may find in the area.

 Birds: If a family of magpies hangs around, don’t be alarmed – they are friendly!
 Do not feel obliged to feed them, but if you want to, high protein foods (egg, meat or cheese) are best, but really they like eating insects, so its great if they stay around and keep the grasshopper population low.

 Frogs: You are adjacent to a nature reserve.
 It’s a beautiful, healthy habitat for native frogs.
 If a frog gets inside, please do not hurt it.
 Simply put it in the garden, or call the manager for help.